ThorAblestar/Random_Commands/README.md

 Place the file from the build folder into your server's plugin folder

 # Permissions
-bPermissions.RanCom.EC (allows the user to open their enderchest) \n bPermissions.RanCom.ShowHide (allows the user to hide or show other players) bPermissions.RanCom.Fly (allows the user to fly in survival mode) bPermissions.RanCom.Heal (allows the user to gain full health and hunger)
+bPermissions.RanCom.EC (allows the user to open their enderchest)
+bPermissions.RanCom.ShowHide (allows the user to hide or show other players)
+bPermissions.RanCom.Fly (allows the user to fly in survival mode)
+bPermissions.RanCom.Heal (allows the user to gain full health and hunger)